jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_display_chartsproperties_filter.md

-Spotlight supplies a set of filters that you can use (Filter on the data series), but if none of the standard filters are suitable for your chart, you can design a custom filter.
+Spotlight supplies a set of filters that you can use ([Filter on the data series][enterprise_display_chartstoolbar.html#filteronadataseries]), but if none of the standard filters are suitable for your chart, you can design a custom filter.

 ## To set a custom filter